Internal conflict in Peru: Truth and Reconciliation Commission

 Alberto Fujimori resigned the Presidency in 2000, but Congress declared him "morally unfit", installing the opposite congress member Valentín Paniagua into office.
 He rescinded Fujimori's announcement that Peru would leave the Inter-American Court of Human Rights and established a Truth and Reconciliation Commission (CVR) to investigate the conflict.
-The commission was headed by the President of Catholic University Salomón Lerner Febres.
+The commission was headed by the President of the Pontifical Catholic University of Peru Salomón Lerner Febres.
 The Commission found in its 2003 Final Report that 69,280 people died or disappeared between 1980 and 2000 as a result of the armed conflict.
 A statistical analysis of the available data led the Truth and Reconciliation Commission to estimate that the Shining Path was responsible for the death or disappearance of 31,331 people, 45% of the total deaths and disappearances.
 According to a summary of the report by Human Rights Watch, "Shining Path ... killed about half the victims, and roughly one-third died at the hands of government security forces ...
 The commission attributed some of the other slayings to a smaller guerrilla group and local militias.
 The rest remain unattributed."

-According to its final report, 75% of the people who were either killed or disappeared spoke Quechua as their native language, despite the fact that the 1993 census found that only 20% of Peruvians speak Quechua or another indigenous language as their native language.
+According to the final report, rural areas were disproportionately affected by violence, especially those of indigenous communities.
+75% of the people who were either killed or disappeared spoke Quechua as their native language, despite the fact that the 1993 census found that only 20% of Peruvians speak Quechua or another indigenous language as their native language.

 Nevertheless, the final report of the CVR was surrounded by controversy.
 It was criticized by almost all political parties (including former Presidents Fujimori, García and Paniagua), the military and the Catholic Church, which claimed that many of the Commission members were former members of extreme leftists movements and that the final report wrongfully portrayed Shining Path and the MRTA as "political parties" rather than as terrorist organizations, even though, for example, Shining Path has been clearly designated as a terrorist organization by the United States, the European Union, and Canada.

 A 2019 study disputed the casualty figures from the Truth and Reconciliation Commission, estimating instead "a total of 48,000 killings, substantially lower than the TRC estimate" and concluding that "the Peruvian State accounts for a significantly larger share than the Shining Path."

-Reemergence in the 21st century (2002–present)
+The TRC later came out to respond to these statements.

+Second phase (2001–present)

+Following the capture of Óscar Ramírez Durand in 1999, the Shining Path's remnants splintered into a number of factions which gradually based themselves in the VRAEM area—located in portions of the departments of Ayacucho, Cuzco, Huancavelica, and Junín—as participants of the local narcotrafficking scene.
+Due to this change in operations, the number of incidents relating to the conflict have largely decreased in comparison to the 1980–2000 period.